Quenching of Satellite Galaxies at the Outskirts of Galaxy Clusters: Introduction

-Another, more obvious explanation is that the cluster environment actually extends to beyond the virial radius, contrary to what is commonly assumed.
-It is well established that an accretion shock forms around the nodes of the cosmic web where a convergence of mass accretion takes place \citep{Bertschinger1985,Furlanetto2004,Keres2005}.
+Another, more obvious explanation is that the cluster environment actually extends to beyond the virial radius.
+It is well established that as structures form from the initial density perturbations the dark matter and gas converge towards the centre of the potential well.
+As the gas falls towards the centre and compresses, the growing pressure prevents the gas elements from passing through each other, limiting further compression.
+Under these conditions, the centre of the potential well, is characterized by vanishing infall velocity.
+However, since the velocity of the infalling cold gas is typically super-sonic, information of the zero-velocity boundary condition cannot reach the gas and thus an accretion shock is formed\citep{Bertschinger1985,Furlanetto2004,Keres2005}.

 The virial accretion shock, though unstable in low mass haloes, is a robust feature in massive haloes of $> 10^{12} \msun$ \citep{Birnboim2003,Dekel2006}, and found consistently in numerical simulations \citep[e.g.\@][]{Keshet2003}.
 Analytic studies \citep{Voit2003,Book2010} have shown that in cluster sized systems, the virial shock should be found at $\sim 1.5\Rv$, and, as we show below, numerical simulations have also found that in clusters the virial shock extends much farther than the virial radius \citep{Molnar2009,Lau2015}.

 Galaxies crossing the accretion shock, which is found at $\sim (2\textrm{--}3)\Rv$, enter the `Intra-Cluster Medium' (ICM) -- gas which has been shock heated to $10^7\textrm{--}10^8\units{K}$ and is in near hydro-static equilibrium within the potential well of the dark matter halo, radiating primarily in the X-ray \citep{Sarazin1988}.
 Within the ICM the satellites are subjected to the aforementioned environmental processes which can lead to gas depletion and star-formation quenching.